Cats that start eating strange items, such as their cat litter, must be checked by a vet. It can be a symptom of

 These should be a part of the cat’s diet, eaten in a room like a bathroom where blood won’t get on the carpet!
 If this idea turns you off, try a dog chew softened in warm water.
 Rolling this in tuna might get the cat started on it, if it’s not very keen.
 If you want to add a little dry food on top of this (only a minority part of the diet) do so in a foraging toy, where the cat has to work to get the dried food out.
-A vitamin supplement designed for cats and fed in the right quantities would do no harm.

-Although the whole idea is disgusting to humans, these may be the only way you can cure your cat of what may be a dangerous disorder.
+Although the whole idea of dead rodents/chicks is disgusting to humans, these may be the only way you can cure your cat of what may be a dangerous disorder.
 Cats who have been wool-eating for only a few months may recover completely on this diet.
-Cats who have been wool-eating for years may occasionally wool-eat.
+Cats who have been wool-eating for years may still wool-eat.
 Give it a month before you decide it hasn’t worked; sometimes it takes a bit of time for the cat to realise it doesn’t need to eat wool.